Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Hotels

-I can personally vouch for the Travel Charme group's four-star superior Hotel Gothisches Haus (see my illustrated review), and the three-star Hotel am Anger, shown in the inset photo, looked pleasant with its half-timbered building and bucolic courtyard.
-(I met the manager on an English-language walking tour that she was guiding for the tourist office.)
+Hotel am Anger courtyardThe three-star Hotel am Anger, shown in the inset photo, looked pleasant with its half-timbered building and bucolic courtyard.
+(We met the Hotel am Anger's manager on an English-language walking tour that she was guiding for the tourist office.)

 Restaurants